paesanilab/MB-Fit/docs/FILTERS.md

 'fragments-string': '$a/$b/$c/...'
 * $a, $b, and $c are each:
+    * '*' to match any number of unique fragment counts.
     * 'y' where y is a single number to match unique fragments counts of that number.
     * 'y+' where y is a single number to match unique fragments counts of that number or greater.
     * 'y-' where y is a single number to match unique fragments counts of that number or less.